Skip to main content

 • Pose the SHM in the context of a statistical pattern recognition paradigm.

-• Understand the applicability of finite element modeling and machine learning for data interpretation and damage identification.
+• Understand the applicability of finite element modeling and machine learning (unsupervised and supervised learning) for data enhancement and interpretation as well as for damage identification.

 • Understand the role of SHM to support climate change adaptation.